algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x3b {uint8 position in scratch space to load from}
 - Stack: ..., A: uint64 &rarr; ..., any
-- push Ith scratch space index of the Ath transaction in the current group
+- Ith scratch space value of the Ath transaction in the current group
 - Availability: v4
 - Mode: Application